DMartinV/TransText/README.md

 # TransText

+A user-friendly tool for file format managment.

-You can find the documentation of the program and some screenshots in the wiki.
+Documentation and screenshots of the program can be found in the wiki.